-Come see all the new things happening at the garden!
 The garden is strategically designed for all your garden to classroom needs.
-Bring your next field trip, you can visit our EDUCATION page for more info.
+Bring your next field trip!
+More information.

 After School Clubs